 Established in 2013, The Invest in America Coalition is a bipartisan alliance exclusively focused on reforming and repealing the Foreign Investment in Real Property Tax Act of 1980 (FIRPTA) which unfairly discourages overseas investment in U.S. real estate and infrastructure, a vital sector represents 13% of U.S. GDP and over nine million American jobs.

-REPEALING FIRPTA IT WILL UNLOCK BILLIONS IN NEW FOREIGN DIRECT INVESTMENT WHILE CREATING HUNDREDS OF THOUSANDS OF AMERICAN JOBS
+REPEALING FIRPTA WILL UNLOCK BILLIONS IN NEW FOREIGN DIRECT INVESTMENT WHILE CREATING HUNDREDS OF THOUSANDS OF AMERICAN JOBS

 FIRPTA repeal presents a rare point of political unanimity and economic opportunity.
 Both sides of the aisle overwhelmingly agree that repealing FIRPTA would create much-needed domestic jobs and strengthen U.S. infrastructure.
 Now is the time to repeal FIRPTA.